stat4701-edav-d3/stat4701-edav-d3.github.com/README.md

 * geocode that list
 * create shapefile of that list
 * create geojson of cities list with coords and Flu Data
+	* maybe all good on this, see cities ... html